-BUS 131: Introduction to Business
+BUS 131 : Introduction to Business

 This course is designed to acquaint business students with the major aspects of American business in a global economy.
 Emphasis will be on private enterprise system, forms and ownership of business, marketing, production, legal, accounting personnel, labor taxation and finance.
-Credits: 3 Program: Business

-BUS 210: Financial Literacy
+BUS 210 : Financial Literacy

 This course surveys fundamental dynamics of personal money management.
 It includes pertinent information about career decisions, money management, financial security, credit management, resource management, risk management, and consumer rights and responsibilities.
-Credits: 1

-BUS 210: Financial Literacy
+BUS 210 : Financial Literacy

 This course surveys fundamental dynamics of personal money management.
 It includes pertinent information about career decisions, money management, financial security, credit management, resource management, risk management, and consumer rights and responsibilities.
-Credits: 1 Program: Business

-BUS 211: Professional Development
+BUS 211 : Professional Development

 This course provides students with the experiences that will enable them to make the transition from college student to business professional.
 Career patterns are reviews and analyzed, and goals are assessed for each student.
-Credits: 1

-BUS 231: Microcomputer Applications for Business
+BUS 231 : Microcomputer Applications for Business

 This course is a study of business application software such as spreadsheets, databases, word processing, desktop publishing, and graphics for business presentations.
-Credits: 3 Program: Business

-BUS 233: Principles of Macroeconomics
+BUS 233 : Principles of Macroeconomics

 This course is an introduction to economics principles, theories, and forces; and the application of economic techniques of analysis to the basic concepts and problems of economic organization, the economic role of government and the banking system.
 Emphasis is on macroeconomics although microeconomic areas are introduced.
-Credits: 3

-BUS 234: Principles of Microeconomics
+BUS 234 : Principles of Microeconomics

 This course is a study of the basic factors acting on producer and consumer, including supply and demand, prices, markets, governmental policy in regard to business, and labor.
-Credits: 3
+Credits 3

-BUS 331: Information Systems
+BUS 331 : Information Systems

 This course examines of information systems which support decision making at all levels of management.
 Emphasis is placed on microcomputers to collect, manipulate, process, and disseminate data and information.
-Credits: 3 Prerequisites: MGT 334 with grade C or better.
-Program: Business
+Credits 3

-BUS 333: Business Law and Ethics
+BUS 333 : Business Law and Ethics

 This course is a study of macro-law, which includes the nature, formation and application of law in general.
-The course emphasizes business ethics, the relationship between debtor-creditor, employeremployee, labor-management, buyer-seller of goods and government and business.
+The course emphasizes business ethics, the relationship between debtor-creditor, employer-employee, labor-management, buyer-seller of goods and government and business.

-Credits: 3 Prerequisites: Junior standing.
+Credits 3 Prerequisites Junior standing.

-BUS 335: International Business
+BUS 335 : International Business

 This course presents a strategic approach to studying business operations, concepts and theory in both international and global markets.
 The course investigates international business from a management perspective, including international trade, foreign direct investment, international monetary systems, strategy, research and development, and global resource management.
-Credits: 3